 While setting the IP address properly, you need to set the WAN interface to use DHCP to identify its IP address at the same time.
 To obtain this, enter the below-mentioned commands which state,

 Step 4: Set up the Access List

-To set up the access list, you need to use both inbounds and outbounds terms where inbound refers to the traffic that is entering in the interface frequently.
-On the other hand, outbound refers to the traffic that is leaving from the interface.
+To set up the access list, you need to use both inbounds and outbounds terms where inbound refers to the traffic that is entering the interface frequently.
+On the other hand, outbound refers to the traffic that is leaving the interface.

 You will find two access lists.
 The first one is applied for the LAN interface and another one is applied for the WAN interface.